Muscovite–Lithuanian Wars: Second war (1500–1503)

 Hostilities were renewed in May 1500, when Ivan III took advantage of a planned Polish–Hungarian campaign against the Ottoman Empire: While preoccupied with the Ottomans, Poland and Hungary would not assist Lithuania.
 The pretext was the alleged religious intolerance toward the Orthodox in the Lithuanian court.
 Helena was forbidden by her father Ivan III to convert to Catholicism, which provided numerous opportunities for Ivan III, as the defender of all Orthodox, to interfere in Lithuanian affairs and rally Orthodox believers.

-The Muscovites promptly overran Lithuanian fortresses in Bryansk, Vyazma, Dorogobuzh, Toropets, and Putyvl.
+The Muscovites promptly overran Lithuanian fortresses in Bryansk, Vyazma, Dorogobuzh, Toropets, and Putivl.
 Local nobles, particularly the Vorotynskys, often joined the Muscovite cause.
 Another attack came from the southeast into Kiev Voivodeship, Volhynia, and Podolia.
 On July 14, 1500, the Lithuanians suffered a great defeat in the Battle of Vedrosha, and the Lithuanian Grand Hetman Konstanty Ostrogski was captured.
 The defeat was one of the reasons for the proposed Union of Mielnik between Poland and Lithuania.
 In November 1501, the Lithuanians were defeated again in the Battle of Mstislavl.
 The Crimean Tatars destroyed the Golden Horde, a Lithuanian ally, when its capital New Sarai was conquered in 1502.

 In June 1501, John I Albert, King of Poland, died leaving his brother Alexander Jagiellon, Grand Duke of Lithuania, the strongest candidate for the Polish throne.
 Alexander became preoccupied with the succession.
 To counter religious accusations, Alexander attempted to establish a church union between Catholics and Orthodox as it was envisioned at the Council of Florence – the Orthodox would retain their traditions but would accept the pope as their spiritual sovereign.
 The Metropolitan of Kiev and all Rus' agreed to such an arrangement, but Helena protested.
 Polish nobles, including Bishop Erazm Ciołek and Cardinal Frederick Jagiellon, discussed the issue of royal divorce.